MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

   ]
 }
 ```
 - You must only use the metadata and device fingerprinting sections of the device fingerprinting assessment template.
-If there are additional schema sections, or if you're not using the device fingerprinting assessment template, the client side integration option won't be available to you.
+If there are additional schema sections, or if you're not using the device fingerprinting assessment template, the client side integration option isn't available to you.

 When you reach the **Settings** page of the assessment wizard for a device fingerprinting template, you'll see the client side integration option available to you.
 After choosing to enable the client side integration, you'll select the external call with the JWKS response format that you set up.